ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0011-bangkok-post-comment-ecology.md

 ### **a) Selective publication**
 Not all submitted letters are published.
-Over the past year, certain writers — including the author of this analysis — have had **all submitted letters withheld from publication**, regardless of topic or tone.
+Over the past year, certain writers have had **all submitted letters withheld from publication**, regardless of topic or tone.

 This indicates a consistent filtering mechanism that excludes specific analytical voices entirely.